 It’s not only the Mormons in Salt Lake City who are lost.
 The other half of the city is also in need of grace and hope, including the life of the wealthy and carefree, the outdoor junkies who live for exhilaration, and the dedicated workers and students who remain preoccupied in various pursuits.
 On a daily basis we are reaching out to both very religious and very irreligious people.

 Not a Quick Fix

-I’ve learned that ministering to people in Salt Lake City takes time.
+I’ve learned that ministering to people and sharing Christ in Salt Lake City takes time.
 The truth of Scripture often has to make its way through a deep religious fog, and spiritual warfare is not uncommon.
 There is a lot of deep pain, confusion, and hurt in this city.
 Many have felt the pain of rejection, and others have been hurt by religion.
 Many are aware of the Mormon influence and therefore approach religion with great caution and standoffishness.

 Blind to Contradictions

 When ministering to Mormons, I have found it very difficult to help them see a significant disconnect in their view of the Bible.
 Like Christians, they believe the Bible is true.
 However, the Book of Mormon, which is also authoritative for them, distorts the gospel they claim to believe.
 They don’t see this, of course, despite the many contradictions between the two books.
 The fact that the Book of Mormon sounds a lot like the Bible in some places only adds to the confusion.